slowpeace2020/trainning_note/java_core/week2_homework.md

 1. Extending the Thread class.
 2. Implementing the Runnable interface.
-3. Using a lambda expression with the Runnable interface.
+3. Using the Callable and Future interfaces.
-4. Using the Callable and Future interfaces.
+4. Thread Pool

 #### 1. Extending the Thread class: